-Florida is known for its pristine beaches on each side of the state’s coast, its oranges that are made into delicious orange juice that we can often find in the aisles of our grocery stores, its resorts and amusement parks, its tropical thunderstorms, and its alligators.
+Florida is recognized for its pristine beaches on each side of the state’s coastlines, its oranges that are made into delicious orange juice that we can often find in the aisles of our grocery stores, its resorts and amusement parks, its tropical thunderstorms, and its alligators.
 What now– alligators?!
 Yep!
 During this spring break trip, I was able to finally see some alligators from my whole life that I’ve been traveling back and forth to this state and what better way to experience them than through an alligator-themed park and wildlife preserve called Gatorland.

 I’ve talked to some Native Floridians and they’ve told me that an encounter with alligators is the norm.
 Sometimes, they just show up on their backyards and that thought is just terrifying.
 However, alligators are respected by them (besides by hunters 😦 ).
 My thoughts on this park, Gatorland, are actually mixed, which you’ll find out as you keep on reading.